Ken Lingad

 • Nord Drum 3P percussion synthesizer

-Clip from terrible cell phone video of Ken Lingad drumming at reunion of Albuquerque's A-list supergroup from the 90s, Sez Who, at Jazzbah
+Clip from low-resolution cell phone video of Ken Lingad drumming at the reunion of Albuquerque's A-list supergroup from the 90s, Sez Who, at Jazzbah

 Lead Vocals - Michael Herndon; Bass - Milo Jaramillo; Guitar - Daniel Ward; Keys - Steve Figueroa; Aux.
 Percussion - Mookie Jaramillo; Winds: Lee Taylor